How to discipline children in a way that is positive and effective without using bribes, threats or rewards.

 Children actually tend to feel frazzeled and discouraged when all they do is follow threats or “cooperate” for rewards.
 This power dynamic can also lead to children struggling to assert a healthy dose of independence.
 And your relationship with your child is likely to be muddled with resentment,arguments and conflicts.

-Here are three ways to move beyond bribes and threats and start inviting cooperation.
+Here are three effective ways to discipline your child without bribes and threats

 Alternative: Describe the behavior that is not acceptable.